 How do you then negotiate with a party that isn’t necessarily logical, reciprocal, honest or even commercial in their words and actions?
 It can certainly be about Win-Win but the first rule of negotiating with the supermarkets is don’t fall for their ‘I Win, You Lose’ negotiation tactics, tricks and games.

-Why does it work? – well there are a number of reasons which are explored in depth in the MBM Effective Negotiation Programme.
+But why does it work? – well, there are a number of reasons which are explored in-depth in this ultimate guide.
+And here is one…

 Balance of Power